-- liaise with the headteacher or principal to inform him or her of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
-This should include being aware of the requirement for children to have an Appropriate Adult when in contact with Police Officers who suspect them of an offence.
-The DSL (or deputy) will communicate any vulnerabilities known to the school to a police officer who wishes to speak to a student about an offence and this communication will be recorded on CPOMS.
-Further information can be found in the Statutory guidance PACE Code C 2019;. - Provide advice and support to other staff on child welfare and child protection matters. - Act as point of contact with the safeguarding partners. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Attend the DSL network, and link with Sefton Safeguarding Children's Partnership arrangements to ensure staff are aware of training opportunities and the most recently published local policies on safeguarding arrangements. - Contribute to the assessment of children. - Ensure that child protection files are kept up to date.
+- Provide advice and support to other staff on child welfare and child protection matters. - Act as point of contact with the safeguarding partners. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Attend the DSL network, and link with Sefton Safeguarding Children's Partnership arrangements to ensure staff are aware of training opportunities and the most recently published local policies on safeguarding arrangements. - Contribute to the assessment of children. - Ensure that child protection files are kept up to date.
 Information is kept confidential and stored securely.
 Records include a clear and comprehensive summary of the concern; details of how the concern was followed up and resolved; and a note of any action taken, decisions reached and the outcome.
-Files are only accessed by those who need to see it and any sharing of information happens in line with information sharing advice set out in Keeping Children Safe in Education. - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - Have a good understanding of harmful sexual behaviour.
+Files are only accessed by those who need to see it and any sharing of information happens in line with information sharing advice set out in Keeping Children Safe in Education. - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - Refer all cases of suspected abuse or allegations to Sefton Children's Help and Advice Team (CHAT) immediately, if at any point there is a risk of immediate serious harm to the child school need to contact the police. - Understand the assessment process for providing early help and intervention, for example through locally agreed processes such as the FAST team (Family advice support team). - Have a good understanding of harmful sexual behaviour.